HengAnnYa/ID-Assignment2/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - 6 simple games for users to pick and play.
+- Feature 1 - 4 simple games for users to pick and play.
-- Feature 2 - Randomiser button that randomly chooses one game out of the 6 when pressed.
-- Feature 3 - Menu and setting options
+- Feature 2 - Menu and setting options
-- Feature 4 - Account feature
+- Feature 3 - Account feature
-- Feature 5 - Add friend feature and friend list
+- Feature 4 - Game over screens and 'play again' options upon a game ending.
-- Feature 5 - Leaderboard feature to compare your highscore to that of other players or people in your friendlist.
+- Feature 5 - Navbar with dropdowns that link to main page and allows user to access user account.
-- Feature 6 - Point system where players gain points every time they break a certain amount of points in each minigame.
-- Feature 7 - Social Media option to share your highscores.
-- Feature 8 - System where you can exchange points for rewards or power ups in game.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
+- Feature 6 - Randomiser button that allows users to play a random game when pressed.
+- Feature 7 - Add friend feature and friend list
+- Feature 8 - Leaderboard feature to compare your highscore to that of other players or people in your friendlist.
+- Feature 9 - Point system where players gain points every time they break a certain amount of points in each minigame.
+- Feature 10 - Social Media option to share your highscores.
-- Feature -
+- Feature 11 - System where you can exchange points for rewards or power ups in game.

 ## Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.